usharesoft/appcenter-docs/apis/en/source/pages/workspacetemplate/overview.rst

 	* :ref:`workspaceTemplate-vote`: Post a rating for a shared appliance template
 	* :ref:`workspaceTemplate-getAll`: Retrieves all the appliance templates shared in a workspace
 	* :ref:`workspaceTemplate-share`: Requests to add an appliance from a user's Appliance Library to a workspace
+	* :ref:`workspaceTemplateStats-get`: Retrieves the statistics for a shared appliance template in a workspace
 	* :ref:`workspaceTemplate-get`: Retrieves the information of an appliance template in a workspace
 	* :ref:`workspaceTemplate-update`: Updates the information of an appliance template in a workspace
 	* :ref:`workspaceTemplate-delete`: Removes an appliance template from a workspace